andylitalo/bubbletracking_koe/README.md

 ```
 from the `src` folder.

+## Contents

+- `analysis` contains scripts for analyzing bubble tracking data generated from `main.py`
+- `demos` contains function libraries used in the [online demo of this software](www.andylitalo.com).
+- `input` stores input files for bubble tracking and analysis
+- `output` stores output files from the bubble tracking and analysis
+- `src` contains function libraries used for bubble tracking and analysis; also contains the script
+        that runs the bubble tracking algorithm (`main.py`)
+-`tests` contains scripts and function libraries for testing the functionality of different methods

 ## Known Bugs

 To specify the mask (and the flow direction, if used for object-tracking), the user will use the `ui.py`